vrk-kpa/X-Road/doc/Manuals/LoadBalancing/ig-lb_loadbalancing-draft.md

 listen_addresses = *    # (default is localhost.
 Alternatively: localhost, <IP of the interface the slaves connect to>") wal_level = hot_standby
 max_wal_senders   = 3   # should be ~ number of slaves plus some small number.
-Assuming here two slaves. wal_keep_segments = 8   # keep some wal segments so that slaves that are offline can catch up
+Here, we assume there two slaves. wal_keep_segments = 8   # keep some wal segments so that slaves that are offline can catch up.
 ```

-Edit `pg_hba.conf` and enable connections to the replication pseudo database using client certificates (see chapter
+Edit `pg_hba.conf` and enable connections to the replication pseudo database using client certificates.
+See chapter
-[4.1](#41-setting-up-tls-certificates-for-database-authentication)) for the authentication setup.
+[4.1](#41-setting-up-tls-certificates-for-database-authentication) for the authentication setup.

 ```
 hostssl     replication     +slavenode  samenet     cert